 As the public may access certain case information over the Internet through the court's Electronic Filing System, sensitive information should not be included in any document filed with the court unless such inclusion is necessary and relevant to the case.
-In accordance with Local Rule 5.2(d), if sensitive information must be included, the following personal data identifiers must be partially redacted from the document, whether it is filed traditionally or electronically: Social Security numbers, financial account numbers, dates of birth and the names of minor children.
+In accordance with Local Rule 5.2(d), if sensitive information must be included, the following personal data identifiers must be partially redacted from the document in a civil or criminal case (except in a Social Security Case), whether it is filed traditionally or electronically: Social Security numbers to the last four digits, financial account numbers to the last four digits, dates of birth to the year and the names of minor children to the initials.1 Note: In criminal case documents only, home addresses also must be redacted to the city and state.